briandalvarez/Mancala-Capstone-Project/README.md

 This file tests the speed of MiniMaxAI at various depth and with or without pruning.

 *test_player.py*
-This file tset for the correct assignment of player names and the amount of players created.
+This file tests for the correct assignment of player names and the amount of players created.

 ## Tests_outputs
 *_init_.py*

 *ai_vs_ai_simulation.txt*
+This file contains the text virtualization of the match played by test_ai_vs_ai_simulation.py.

 *correct_and_node*
-*speed.txt*
+This file contains the correctness and node count test results *speed.txt*
+This contains the results of test_minimax_speed.py.

 *speed_update*
+This contains more results of test_minimax_speed.py.

 **.gitignore**